 Deadline for Submission of Applications for Match I is December 1.
-The Coordinator of Clinical Training, Chief Psychologist, and Supervisors review applications and notify applicants regarding interview status no later than December 15, 6pm EST. Applicants are offered one of 2 interview dates in January, and when possible applicants are provided their first choice of interview dates.
-On-site interviews are preferred.
-On site interviews typically include a series of interviews with psychologists and interns, and end with a wrap-up and brief tour.
-Applicants unable to attend on-site interviews may be offered phone interviews, including 1 individual interview with 1-2 staff members for approximately 45 minutes.
+The Coordinator of Clinical Training, Chief Psychologist, and Supervisors review applications and notify applicants regarding interview status no later than December 15, 6pm EST. Applicants are

 Following completion of interviews, applicants are ranked and submitted through APPIC's Match Process and the National Matching Service.
 Any slots not filled in the Match I are offered in Match II.